 Elevation Gain: 1,295 meters Elevation Loss: 2,795 meters Walking Time: 14-16hours Distance: 19 km; Its summit day and you’ll be woken at 11pm for hydration, food and a quick medical check.
 You’re very close now; but this section of the climb is the most dangerous.
 You’l l be climbing a steep gradient of heavy scree in darkness through the night as the temperature drops to below freezing.
 But as you reach Stellar Point, something amazing begins.
 Imperceptibly at first, then more quickly, the sky pales to the softest blue and as you look east, the sun rises apricot, pink and gold above the cloud horizon.

-Tramping through iridescent ice fields burnished gold by the colours of sunrise and past impressive, impassive Rebmann and Ratzel Glaciers, look west to see the giant shadow of Kilimanjaro spreading across the plains far below you.
+Tramping through iridescent ice fields burnished gold by the colors of sunrise and past impressive, impassive Rebmann and Ratzel Glaciers, look west to see the giant shadow of Kilimanjaro spreading across the plains far below you.
 In another hour you’ll reach Uhuru Peak.
 You have conquered Umbwe Route.
 Marvel at the glorious vista with Mawenzi silhouetted against the blue skies and the dawn clouds gliding below.
 There’ll be time for pictures before you make your descent via breakfast at Barafu Camp.

 Your journey isn’t over, yet.
 You’ve a long descent over loose gravel through ice-capped outcrops and down to the welcoming moorland of the lower reaches.
-Mweka Camp nestles in lush vegetation in the mists of the upper forest and you’ll enjoy good food and good company as your body recovers from the harsh but beautiful experience of the night before.
+Mweka Camp nestles in lush vegetation in the mists of the upper forest, and you’ll enjoy good food and good company as your body recovers from the harsh but beautiful experience of the night before.

 Day 7: Mweka Camp to Mweka Gate to Moshi